 The Pine Manor College Child Study Center’s primary mission is to provide a high quality education for preschoolers in the Chestnut Hill area and to offer a unique laboratory learning experience for Pine Manor College Students, in a context that welcomes diversity and encourages respect for appreciation of individual differences.
 This is accomplished by a professional team of educators who nurture and assess the children’s needs and offer a comprehensive curriculum to promote each child’s growth and development as an individual and as a member of the Child Study Center community.

 The Pine Manor College Child Study Center (CSC), a preschool for children ages two years nine months up to Kindergarten age, was established in 1974.
-Pine Manor College is a four year women’s college whose mission is preparing women for roles of inclusive leadership and social responsibility in their workplaces, families, and communities.
-This goal is pursued through: integration of an outcomes-based curriculum and co-curriculum demonstrated by portfolio presentations; active, collaborative, applied liberal arts learning; and college wide mentoring teams and community partnerships-in an environment that celebrates diversity and respects the common good.
+Pine Manor is a private four-year liberal arts college whose mission is to educate and empower a diverse student body to become accomplished, reflective, and confident leaders in their workplaces, families, and communities.
 The Child Study Center is designed to allow students who are enrolled in the college’s Education and Psychology programs to observe the preschool classrooms and apply what they are learning to their own studies.
 This quality preschool program is accredited by the National Association for the Education of Young Children (NAEYC) and serves as a model for student teachers.
 The student teachers have opportunities to learn from experienced early childhood professionals who directly supervise them at all times.
 The Pine Manor College Child Study Center was re-named in 1998 in honor of one of its Pine Manor College alumnae, Ann Pappajohn Vassiliou.
 Ann is the daughter of John and Mary Pappajohn who made a generous contribution to the Investing in Minds capital campaign.
 The Child Study Center is part of Pine Manor College and is a non-profit educational facility that does not discriminate on providing services to children and families on the basis of race, religion, sexual orientation, cultural heritage, political beliefs, marital status, disability or national origin.
 The center supports an anti-bias curriculum that encourages children to respect each other’s individual differences and welcomes diversity.
 The CSC is committed to welcoming children and families.

 The primary mission of the CSC is to provide an exemplary early childhood program which is comprehensive in presenting curriculum in the areas of English Language Arts, Mathematics, Science and Technology, History and Social Science, Health Education, and Education in the Arts.
 The classrooms are designed with different learning centers for children to explore and learn at their own pace.
 These learning centers include a science area, an art room, a writing center, sensory tables, a quiet library, and a busy block and dramatic play area.
 Quality care means providing a safe, warm, nurturing environment as well as encouraging growth and development by offering a stimulating, enriched curriculum.
 The teachers constantly assess the children’s needs and observe their progress.
 The curriculum is adapted to meet the needs of all of the children.
 One of the goals of the program is to foster social and emotional growth.
 Children learn to share with others, take turns, respect and show concern for classmates.
 Other goals include developing fine motor, gross motor, and self reliance, listening, and speaking skills.
 The children learn through discovery and materials are introduced with a hands-on approach.
 The curriculum is presented as a theme and is evident throughout the classroom.
 For example, the theme might be Family.
 The block area would have figures available for pretend play of families, the water table might have dolls to wash, students might be asked to bring in photographs of their own family, and group discussions would focus on families.
 The books would include literature on different kinds of families.
 The themes would change depending on the children’s interest level.
 If they really enjoy a theme, the teachers would extend it for another week or two.
 Activities are planned and teachers interact with the children guiding them through exploratory play and discovery.